bakame-php/http-structured-fields/README.md

 The `Parameters` and the `Dictionary` classes allow associating index to members as such they expose

-- the `indexExists` method, to verify the existence of a specific index;
+- the `keyExists` method, to verify the existence of a specific index;
 - the `set` method expect a key and an structured field type;
 - the `unset` method expect a list of keys to remove it and its associated field type;